Squirrelbear/Portfolio/index.md

 * **Match 3 Game**: ([Github Link](https://github.com/Squirrelbear/Match3Game)) ([Youtube Demo](https://youtu.be/YxQATWG95i0)): A game with similar functionality to classics like Bejeweled.
 * **Frogger**: ([Github Link](https://github.com/Squirrelbear/Frogger)) ([Youtube Demo](https://youtu.be/Exx21n8kh3w)): Simple Frogger game where you try and get 4 frogs over a busy road and over water with logs and turtles.
-* **RPG Text Game**: ([Github Link](https://github.com/Squirrelbear/RPGTextGame)): A CLI RPG game where you traverse an ASCII map and try to clear all encounters that have turn-based combat where you use mana to cast abilities to defeat the enemies.
+* **RPG Text Game**: ([Github Link](https://github.com/Squirrelbear/RPGTextGame)) ([Youtube Demo](https://youtu.be/7o3ZetXnE3g)): A CLI RPG game where you traverse an ASCII map and try to clear all encounters that have turn-based combat where you use mana to cast abilities to defeat the enemies.
 The game is designed with a step by step set of instructions included to allow students to complete everything themselves.
 * **FlappyBlock**: ([Github Link](https://github.com/Squirrelbear/FlappyBlock)) ([Youtube Demo](https://youtu.be/JSSfoseU8CQ)): A simplistic take on Flappy Bird where you play as a flying block.
 * **Blackjack**: ([Github Link](https://github.com/Squirrelbear/Blackjack)): A text-based game playing Blackjack against the computer.